dhellmann/pymotw-3/source/asyncio/io_coroutine.rst

-This section examines alternate versions of the two sample programs implementing a simple echo server and client, using coroutines and the :mod:`asyncio` streams API instead of the protocol and transport class abstractions.
+This section examines alternate versions of the two sample programs implementing a simple echo server and client, using coroutines and the ``asyncio`` streams API instead of the protocol and transport class abstractions.
 The examples operate at a lower abstraction level than the :class:`Protocol` API discussed previously, but the events being processed are similar.